-One of the reasons why I’ve invested in the previously mentioned companies is all are doing business in internationally and have potential to scale globally.
-Founders ambition and scalability is something I am looking for when it comes to startup investments.
+One of the reasons why I’ve invested in the previously mentioned companies is all are doing business internationally and have the potential to scale globally.
+Founders’ ambition and scalability is something I am looking for when it comes to startup investments.

 What areas do you think will present the most opportunity for early-stage investors over the next 18–24 months?

 In the short term 1–2 year perspective I think the keyword is sustainability.
-More than before investors are looking for companies who can sell their product and grow revenue.
-All businesses who are operating lean and have a low cost base are more attractive.
+More than before investors are looking for companies that can sell their products and grow revenue.
+All businesses that are operating lean and have a low-cost base are more attractive.

 Where are you seeing the most exciting early stage opportunities?
 What are the ‘ones to watch’/ most currently underrated?